criistian14/posmarket/README.md

 # Changes
-Change the addresses of productos, users and reports
+Change the addresses of productos, users and reports Change db column fecha in ventas to timestamp

 # Resources you need, and what is included.
 Well, u will need depends on what are you want to do.

-## Changes
-Change db column fecha in ventas to timestamp